burundai-t/sigma-equivariant-magmas-ag23/README.md

 The repository separates three roles:

 1. `paper/` contains the canonical manuscript source and compiled PDF.
-2. `L1/`, `L2/`, and `L3/` are layers for 1. finite landscape,
+2. `L1/`, `L2/`, and `L3/` are layers for 1.
+Parameter Space,
-   2. selection, and 3. linearization.
+   2. Intrinsic Selection, and 3.
+Linearization.
-3. `mathcal_H/` is the separate global hidden-continuation bundle.
+3. `mathcal_H/` is the separate path-resolved Hamming defect bundle.

 The current theorem statement is in `paper/main.tex`.
 The layer directories are frozen provenance/reference packages.
 If wording in a layer note differs from